postatum/docbook/querying.md

 ## Making the graph grow

-The graph parsed from AML metadata documents can be grown by just adding assertions parsed from the graph.
+The graph parsed from AML metadata documents can be enlarged by just adding assertions parsed from the graph.

 Let's add another playlist to our graph of metadata, parsing the `aml/music/playlist2.yaml` file: